So, you read the "Do I Need a Preamp?"

 If you've bought a pickup or preamp from us, we included a bright pink sheet of tips, which has about a page's worth of tips for reducing feedback and getting better sound.
 Don't have that?
 Email me

-and I'll send you some tips!
+and I'll reply with some additional feedback-fighting tips!